-What is HOT, and what are the latest Holochain price predictions?
+What is HOT, and what is the latest Holochain price prediction?

-Holochain price predictions have seen a dramatic surge – can it unseat blockchain?
+Holochain price predictions saw a dramatic surge last year – can it unseat blockchain?

 In this forecast

-Holochain price predictions are all the rage right now – with some crypto enthusiasts expressing breathless enthusiasm for a platform that’s designed to serve as an alternative to blockchain.
+Holochain price predictions had been all the rage in 2021 – with some crypto enthusiasts expressing breathless enthusiasm for a platform that’s designed to serve as an alternative to blockchain.
+So, what’s next for Holochain in 2022?

 So what is Holochain?
 Has it got the potential to give major networks such as Bitcoin and Ethereum a run for their money?
 And could it solve the problems that established blockchains have been facing – not to mention a number of internet platforms?

-Right now, blockchains such as Ethereum are buckling under the strain of congestion – overwhelmed by the volume of transactions sparked by the rise of decentralised finance, non-fungible tokens (NFTs) and a bull market.
+Right now, blockchains such as Ethereum are buckling under the strain of congestion – overwhelmed by the volume of transactions sparked by the rise of decentralised finance (DeFi), non-fungible tokens (NFTs) and bull markets over the course of 2021.

-Bottlenecks are forming because the Ethereum blockchain is only built to process 15 transactions per second, which is nowhere near enough considering this network handled transfers worth $1.5trn (£1.1trn) in the first three months of 2021.
+Bottlenecks are forming because the Ethereum blockchain is only built to process 15 transactions per second.
+That’s nowhere near enough, considering this network handled transfers worth $1.5trn (£1.1trn) in the first three months of 2021.

-It also relies on peer-to-peer networking, but developers say it has unlimited capacity when it comes to scalability.
+Holochain also relies on peer-to-peer networking but developers say it has unlimited capacity when it comes to scalability.
 Contrast that with Ethereum, which is currently undergoing a painstaking multi-year upgrade to ramp up its throughput.

 Like blockchains, applications can be run on Holochain – but crucially, it’s claimed that this doesn’t have any impact on network performance.

-The emphasis here lies in how Holochain champions distributed computing instead of decentralised computing.
-Apps on this platform don’t actually need a token to operate – and all of this eliminates the need for mining.
-Critics who are concerned about the environmental impact caused by the energy consumption of proof-of-work mechanisms may have something to celebrate here.
+The emphasis here is on how Holochain champions distributed rather than decentralised computing.
+Apps on this platform don’t need a token to operate – and all of this eliminates the need for mining.
+Those concerned about the energy consumption and environmental impact of Proof-of-Work mechanisms may have something to celebrate here.

 Use cases for Holochain